Quantitative quantum soundness for all multipartite compiled nonlocal games: Generalized NPA hierarchy for multipartite quantum sequential scenarios

 \begin{definition} For $n \in \mathds{N}$, let $\Gamma^{(n)}$ be the solution for \cref{eq:Bipartite_SequentialNPASDP} at level $n$ for some nonlocal game $\cG$.
 Consider its block form

 where $\Gamma^{(n-1)}$ is the principal block indexed by words in $\cW^{n-1}_{AB}$.
 We say that the solution $\Gamma^{(n)}$ is flat (or has a rank-loop) if

 \end{definition}

+\begin{proposition} If the hierarchy of \cref{eq:Bipartite_SequentialNPASDP} for $\cG$ admits a flat optimal solution at some finite level $n$, then the hierarchy attains its limiting value at level $n$, and the flat solution yields a finite-dimensional optimal tensor-product quantum strategy.
+In particular, $\gamevalueBiSeqNPA{\cG}{n} = \omega_{\mathrm{qc}}(\cG) = \omega_{\mathrm q}(\cG)$. \end{proposition} \begin{proof} This follows from the standard flat-extension/GNS argument, see e.g.~\cite[Theorem~10]{navascues2008convergent}.
+Flatness gives a finite-dimensional representation realizing the level-$n$ optimal value.
+Since this representation is a genuine quantum strategy, the level-$n$ value is bounded above by $\omega_{\mathrm{qc}}(\cG)$, while the hierarchy is an outer relaxation and hence is bounded below by $\omega_{\mathrm{qc}}(\cG)$.
+Therefore equality holds, and finite-dimensional Tsirelson-type equivalence~\cite{scholz2008tsirelson,xu2025quantitative} gives the tensor-product strategy and $\omega_{\mathrm{qc}}(\cG)=\omega_{\mathrm q}(\cG)$.

-\begin{proposition} The hierarchy of \cref{eq:Bipartite_SequentialNPASDP} for $\cG$ admits a flat optimal solution at some finite level $n$ if and only if the $\cG$ admits a finite-dimensional optimal quantum strategy. \end{proposition} \begin{proof} This follows from the standard flatness argument, see e.g.,~\cite[Theorem~10]{navascues2008convergent}.
-Note that the equality $\mathrm{rank}(\Gamma^{(n)}) = \mathrm{rank}(\Gamma^{(n-1)})$ is sufficient since this already enforces the operationally-non-signaling condition on the generator $f_\abxy$ in the resulting finite-dimensional representation and thereby can propagate to higher degree words. \end{proof} Note that the existence of flat solutions does not guarantee that numerical algorithms will find it in practice.
+Note that the equality $\mathrm{rank}(\Gamma^{(n)}) = \mathrm{rank}(\Gamma^{(n-1)})$ is sufficient since this already enforces the operationally-non-signaling condition on the generator $f_\abxy$ in the resulting finite-dimensional representation and thereby can propagate to higher degree words. \end{proof} We do not use or claim the converse.
+A finite-dimensional optimal strategy gives a genuine finite-rank moment sequence, but this alone does not rule out higher-valued non-flat pseudo-moment solutions at finite levels.
+Note that the existence of flat optimal solutions does not guarantee that numerical algorithms will find it in practice.
 In fact, it is possible that there exist infinitely many inequivalent finite-dimensional optimal strategies, leading the SDP solver to return any convex mixture of them.

 \begin{proposition} For every level $n$, the SDP in \cref{eq:Bipartite_SequentialNPASDP} is strictly feasible.
 That is, there exists a moment matrix $\Gamma^{(n)}_{\strict} \succ 0$ that satisfies all the linear constraints of \cref{eq:Bipartite_SequentialNPASDP}. \end{proposition} \begin{proof} The unconstrained NPA hierarchy with commuting PVMs $\{\A\}, \{\B\}$ admits a strictly feasible moment matrix at every level.
 This follows from the faithfulness of the left-regular GNS representation of the universal $*$-algebra generated by $\A$ and $\B$.
 Thus, for each $n$ there exists a full-rank moment matrix $\Gamma^{(n)}_\NPA \succ 0$ for the standard NPA hierarchy.
 (See~\cite[Appendix~C]{tavakoli2024semidefinite} for a more explicit argument.)